Jamming and Unusual Charge Density Fluctuations of Strange Metals

 The onset of rigidity in classical liquids (but without any long-range crystalline order) has a complex dynamical signature.
 The transition is associated with a singular rearrangement of the low-energy vibrational spectrum of the nearly rigid solid \cite{LiuNag2010}; see Fig.~\ref{fig:ToyModel}(b).
 These low-energy excitations will become the analog of the unconventional particle-hole continuum in the strange metal that we described above.
 Moreover, the longitudinal phonons in these viscoelastic systems can decay into this continuum of low-energy vibrational excitations, much like the plasmons do in the cuprate strange metal.

-Starting with scaling forms for the longitudinal susceptibility that were derived recently by some of us \cite{DL21a,DL21b}, we will write down a coarse-grained effective description for the long-wavelength and low-frequency bosonic excitations in a liquid at the brink of rigidity percolation (RP), a specific kind of continuous rigidity transition \cite{RPvJ}; see Fig.~\ref{fig:ToyModel}(a).
+Starting with scaling forms for the longitudinal susceptibility that were derived recently by some of us \cite{DL21a,DL21b}, we will write down a coarse-grained effective description for the long-wavelength and low-frequency bosonic excitations in a liquid at the brink of rigidity percolation (RP); see Fig.~\ref{fig:ToyModel}(a).
+Percolation is a transition in connectivity; rigidity percolation is a transition from elastic to floppy, with a dramatic peak in low-energy excitations we believe common to strange metals.
 We will extend our formalism to analyze the inelastic density-density response using the predictions of our scaling theory and make direct comparisons with the M-EELS results, highlighting the similarities between the mechanism for anomalous decay of the plasmon into the continuum at momenta away from the $\Gamma-$point.
 Given the relatively large energy-scales over which the charge response has been probed, it is likely that the quantum critical collective modes associated with various forms of broken symmetries that emerge at low-energies \cite{Keimer15} do not play a fundamental role in the interpretation of the M-EELS experiments.